cristibaluta/Jirassic/README.md

 # How it works
 - When you come to work in the morning Jirassic will ask you to start the day
-- Tasks are logged when you finish them, not when you start
+- Tasks are logged when you finish them, not when you start.
+The premise is that you're always doing something that can be logged, but some of the tasks can be logged without counting the time (food, nap)
 - Tasks can be logged in multiple ways: manually by clicking + on an existing item in the list; automatically when commiting to git with Jit cli; time spent away from the computer is tracked automatically when you come back; from command line with jirassic cli
 - At the end of the day/week/month you can go to reports tab and copy paste the logs to jira timesheets